VladyslavHolik/SelfAssessment/Skills/JavaScript.md

   - `...rest`: 🖐️ used
   - `typeof`: 🖐️ used
   - Destructuring
-  - Generators
+  - Generators 👂 heard
   - Iterators: 🖐️ used
-  - Async generator
+  - Async generator 🖐️ used
-  - Async iterator
+  - Async iterator 👂 heard
-  - Chaining
+  - Chaining 🖐️ used
-  - Optional chaining
+  - Optional chaining 🖐️ used
   - IIFE
   - Async IIFE
   - `global`